vkernel/NSX-Security-Framework/USAGE.md

    POLICY_ID=$(terraform output -raw 'policy_ids.wld01.application_policy')
    # Use the policy ID in scripts or other tools
    ```

-### Output Structure

-Each module exposes specific outputs that provide detailed information about the created resources.
-The complete list of available outputs can be found in the README.md documentation.

 ### Note about Empty Emergency Groups